 What is Disability Pride Month?

-Disability Pride celebrates people with disabilities and disability as an identity, honoring the community and culture.
-The initiative aims to directly challenge systemic ableism and discrimination faced by those with a disability, centering disabled experiences.
+Disability Pride Month celebrates people with disabilities, honors the disability identity, and recognizes the disability community and culture, while highlighting achievements and the continued fight for civil rights.
+It aims to directly challenge systemic ableism and discrimination faced by those with a disability, centering disabled experiences.

 Disability Pride means different things to different people: honoring early activists, recognition that their disability is intrinsic to their self, celebrating disability visibility in public spaces, and more.
 Learn more from disabled people and self-advocates on social media by searching #DisabilityPride and #DisabilityPrideMonth.